 Discharge cohorts Number of isolation days required Does isolation need to be completed in hospital?
-COVID-19 Clinical requirement for stepdown Testing required for stepdown Patient discharging to a care facility including nursing homes and residential homes 14 days from symptom onset (or first positive test if symptom onset undetermined) No - patient may be discharged to care home but only after 2 negative tests achieved and must be placed in a single room facility on discharge until 14 day isolation complete.
+COVID-19 Clinical requirement for stepdown Testing required for stepdown Patient discharging to a care facility including nursing homes and residential homes 14 days from symptom onset (or first positive test if symptom onset undetermined) If they have completed the14 day isolation in hospital, no further isolation should be required on return/admission to the care home.
+No. If a COVID recovered patient is discharged to a care home before 14 day isolation has ended then 2 negative PCR tests are required before discharge at least 24 hr apart.
+If not completed 14 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing.
 Provide care as per NIPCM COVID-19 Care Home addendum Clinical improvement with at least some respiratory recovery.
-Absence of fever for 48 hours without use of antipyretics 2 negative tests required commencing on day 8 & taken 24 hrs apart Patient discharging to their own home - General 14 days from symptom onset (or first positive test if symptom May complete at home and follow Stay at home guidance.
-Must be given clear Clinical improvement with at least some Not routinely required
+Absence of fever for 48 hours without use of antipyretics If a COVID recovered patient discharged to care home before 14 day isolation has ended then 2 negative PCR tests are required before discharge at least 24 hr apart.
+If not completed 14 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing.
+See PHS COVID-19: information and guidance for care home settings for discharge testing details if the COVID recovered patient has completed their 14 day isolation period in hospital Patient discharging to their own home - General 14 days from symptom onset (or first positive test if symptom onset undetermined) May complete at home and follow Stay at home guidance.
+Must be given clear advice for what to do if their symptoms worsen Clinical improvement with at least some respiratory recovery.
+Absence of fever for 48 hours without use of antipyretics Not routinely required Patient discharging to their own home - someone in 14 days from symptom onset (or first positive Wherever possible, patient should be discharged to a Clinical improvement with at least Testing for clearance is encouraged

-onset advice for what to do respiratory

-undetermined) if their symptoms recovery.

-worsen Absence of

-fever for 48

-hours without

-use of

-antipyretics

-Patient discharging to 14 days from Wherever possible, Clinical Testing for clearance

-their own home - symptom onset patient should be improvement is encouraged

-someone in (or first positive discharged to a with at least

 household is severely test if symptom different household some

 immunocompromised onset from anyone respiratory

 or at risk of severe undetermined) immunocompromised recovery.

 illness or at severe risk of Absence of

 infection.
 If not fever for 48

 possible - see 'testing hours without

 required' use of

 antipyretics